pintu1991/omnipay-openedge/README.md

-# Omnipay: OpenEdge
+# Omnipay: Openedge

-**OpenEdge driver for the Omnipay PHP payment processing library**
+**Openedge driver for the Omnipay PHP payment processing library**

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
-This package implements OpenEdge support for Omnipay.
+This package implements Openedge support for Omnipay.

 ## Installation